Mun-Min/Java_OOP/Projects_01/Diff_Between_Min_and_Max/README.md

 ### Problem Description and Given Info

-* Write a public static method named DiffMinMax that will take three arguments of type int and will return a int.
+* Write a public static method named DiffMinMax that will take three arguments of type int and will return a int

-* When called, and passed three int values, this method must compute and return the positive difference between the minimum and maximum of the three argument values.
+* When called, and passed three int values, this method must compute and return the positive difference between the minimum and maximum of the three argument values

-Here are some examples of what the method should return for various sets of argument values:
+### Example Output

     DiffMinMax(1, 2, 3)     should return 2